zamrokk/marketpulse/docs/src/deploy.md

 1. Deploy the contract locally

    1. Prepare a module for the ignition plugin of Hardhat.
+The module will be use as the default script for deployment.
 Rename the default file first

       ```
       mv ./ignition/modules/Lock.ts ./ignition/modules/Polymarkteth.ts
       ```

-   1. Edit the module file with
+   1. The module dpeloy the contract and call the Ping endpoint just after.
+Edit the module file with

       ```TypeScript
       // This setup uses Hardhat Ignition to manage smart contract deployments.